Sunnycl/Symbolic-music-generation-with-diffusion/README.md

 # Symbolic-music-generation-with-diffusion
+This is a simple demo project,
-Use the diffusion model interface provided by hugface, to convert symbolic music into pianoroll format for Bach music generation.
+Use the diffusion model interface provided by hugface to generation Bach music.
+### dataset
+Using pianoroll to training model